 When we look at the sky during the day, the light that we see is the sunlight that has been absorbed and then re-radiated in all directions by all the gases and particles in the air.
 These particles scatter the higher frequency and shorter-wavelength portions of the visible light spectrum more easily.
 This process is called scattering.

 The color that we see in our sky depends on the atmosphere.
 In our case, the most abundant gas in our atmosphere is nitrogen, followed by oxygen, and these particles can easily scatter light with higher frequency and shorter wavelengths.
-By any chance, if the earth has no atmosphere, the sky would appear as black in the daytime as it does at night.
+If the earth has no atmosphere, the sky would appear as black in the daytime as it does at night.

-In case the earth has an atmosphere with different particles (like carbon dioxide, for an instance), different light would be scattered and we will see a different color of our sky.
+In case the earth has an atmosphere with different particles (like carbon dioxide, for an instance), different light would be scattered, and we will see a different color in our sky.

 Another type of mirror is a spherical mirror, which has a consistent curve and a constant radius of curvature – a sphere-shaped mirror.
 This type of mirror can be convex or concave, depending on the side where you will put the mirrored surface.